 Leveraging existing identity and access credentials allows mobile users the ability to access secure information, emails, VPNs, etc. anywhere.
 Patriot offers a variety of identity solutions that range from multi-factor authentication to derived credentials that take advantage of existing infrastructure.

-Leveraging mobile application scanning allows organizations to reach a balance between productivity and the security of sensitive data on the device and internal networks.
-With over 730 different behavioral and malware activity checks, apps available through public and enterprise stores can be thoroughly analyzed and scored based upon perceived risk prior to downloading—allowing for effective black and whitelisting.
+Leveraging mobile application scanning allows organizations to reach a balance between productivity and the safety of sensitive data on the device and internal networks.
+With over 730 different behavioral and malware activity checks, apps available through public and enterprise app stores can be thoroughly analyzed and scored based upon perceived risk before downloading—allowing for effective black and whitelisting.

 Integrated Network Visibility and SEIM

 Effective mobile security requires real-time visibility.
-Providing organizations with true, real-time situational awareness and the speed required to identify critical threats, respond intelligently, and ensure continuous compliance and threat monitoring is key for an enterprise environment.
-Security teams now have simple access to real-time, risk relevant information to obtain a stronger security posture while shortening response time.
+Providing organizations with true, real-time situational awareness, and the speed needed to identify critical threats, respond intelligently, and ensure continuous compliance and threat monitoring is vital for an enterprise environment.
+Security teams now have simple access to real-time, risk-relevant information to obtain a stronger security posture while shortening response time.

 Mobile Device Management

-MaaS360 answers the BYOD challenge with an easy-to-use platform that lets IT instantly start managing personal devices, without compromising the user experience, security or privacy.
-MaaS360 provides flexible approaches for enrollment, asset management, policy enforcement and the distribution of profiles, apps and docs, all based on device ownership whether corporate- or employee-owned.
+MobileIron answers the BYOD challenge with an easy-to-use platform that lets IT instantly start managing personal devices, without compromising the user experience, security or privacy.
+MobileIron provides flexible approaches for enrollment, asset management, policy enforcement and the distribution of profiles, apps, and docs, all based on device ownership, whether corporate- or employee-owned.

 The ability to easily access and share documents is a must if mobile users are to be productive.
-However—providing such access can lead to data leaks and file security breaches.
-By embedding security directly into the files IT can now manage documents even if they reside outside of their network control – thus adding security without complicating access.
+However, providing such access can lead to data leaks and file security breaches.
+By embedding security directly into the files, IT can now manage documents even if they reside outside of network control – thus adding security without complicating access.

 Virtual Desktop Infrastructure

 The most secure way to allow users to access corporate data and applications via their mobile devices is through virtual desktop infrastructure (VDI).
-The mobile device basically serves as a monitor since all of the processes are running in the backend server environment.
-This allows IT to control the policies and infrastructure while not having to worry about the security of the individual device.
+The mobile device serves as a monitor since all of the processes are running in the backend server environment, allowing IT to control the policies and infrastructure while not having to worry about the security of the individual device.

 THE WHO, WHAT, WHERE OF MOBILE SECURITY

-What: it is extremely important to understand what type of device, operating system and version of operating system that is being used.
+What: it is imperative to understand what type of device, operating system and version of an operating system is being used.
 Certain operating system versions are inherently more vulnerable than others.
 Further, devices that have been “jailbroken” or “rooted” pose further threats.

 Where: this is one of the most challenging components of an MDSM solution.
-Policies must account for a device’s location—called contextual awareness—which allows an organization to set policies based on where their devices are located (e.g., corporate boardroom, SCIF) and from where they are accessing the network (e.g., on premises or Starbucks).
+Policies must account for a device’s location—called contextual awareness—which allows an organization to set policies based on where devices are located (e.g., corporate boardroom, SCIF) and from where they are accessing the network.